tlsnotary/docs-mdbook/src/extension/provider.md

 # TLSN Extension's Provider API

 This page is a reference for the **TLSN Extension's Provider API**.
-This API can be used in web pages to execute plugins via the TLSN extension.
+This API can be used in web pages to run plugins via the TLSN extension.

 The TLSN Extension injects a provider API into websites visited by its users using the `window.tlsn` provider object.
-This allows webpages to **connect to the TLSN Extension** and execute plugins, with the user's permission.
+This allows webpages to **connect to the TLSN Extension** and ask the user to run plugins.

 ## Connect to TLSN Extension